-Obtain the sample after a minimum of $\frac{1}{2}$ m ( $\frac{1}{2}$ yd) of concrete has been discharged.
-Obtain samples after all of the water has been added to the mixer.
-Do not obtain samples from the very first or last portions of the batch discharge.
-Perform sampling by repeatedly passing a receptacle through the entire discharge stream or by completely diverting the discharge into a sample container.
+Obtain the sample after a minimum of $1/2 \text{ m}^3 (1/2 \text{ yd}^3)$ of concrete has been discharged.
+Obtain sample after all of the water has been added to the mixer.
+Do not obtain sample from the very first or last portions of the batch discharge.
+Perform sampling by repeatedly passing a receptacle through the entire discharge stream or by completely diverting the discharge into a receptacle.
 Regulate the rate of discharge of the batch by the rate of revolution of the drum and not by the size of the gate opening.

-• Sampling from open-top truck mixers, agitators, non-agitating equipment or other types of open-top containers
+• Sampling from open-top truck mixers, agitators, non-agitating equipment, or other types of open-top containers